 What are the Differences Between Naturalized and Born CITIZENS?

-- If a naturalized citizen has obtained their permanent residency or citizenship fraudulently, then immigration authorities may revoke their citizenship.
+- If a naturalized citizen has fraudulently obtained their permanent residency or citizenship, then immigration authorities may revoke their citizenship.

 - A naturalized citizen cannot hold a Canadian birth certificate.

-- A naturalized citizen may be treated by other countries differently due to their place of birth, despite their Canadian citizenship.
+- Other countries may treat a naturalized citizen differently due to their place of birth, despite their Canadian citizenship.